imran-farid/woebot-api-testting/README.md

 Import the generated project into your IDE.

-Open the project in your IDE and run the tests contained in one of the aforementioned test classes as you would a testNg test.
+Open the project in your IDE and run the tests

 ```